 All reports will be dealt with effectively and recorded, enabling the school to identify any concerning behaviour and support any adults becoming the subject of false low-level concerns.

-A copy of the Low Level Concerns Policy can be found here in Appendix II
+A copy of the Low Level Concerns Policy can be found in Appendix II of this policy

 14. Physical intervention/Positive handling